JonghyunBae/jonghyunbae.github.io/index.md

 ### Bio

-Jonghyun Bae ~~is~~was a Ph.D student in the Department of Computer Science and Engineering at Seoul National University.
+Jonghyun Bae ~~is currently~~ was a Ph.D student in the Department of Computer Science and Engineering at Seoul National University.
 He received an M.S in Electronic, Electrical, and Computer Engineering in 2017. and B.S in Semiconductor Systems Engineering in 2015 -- both from Sungkyunkwan University.
 His current research